Tapai: Traditional

 Traditionally, cooked white rice or glutinous rice are fermented in tapayan jars.
 Depending on the length of time and various processes, tapai will result in a large number of end products.
 These include slightly fermented dough used for rice cakes (Filipino galapong); dried fermented cakes (Indonesian brem cakes); fermented cooked rice (Filipino buro, tapay, inuruban, binubudan, binuboran; Indonesian/Malaysian tapai or tape); fermented rice with shrimp (Filipino buro, balaobalao, balobalo, tag-ilo); fermented rice with fish (Filipino buro); or various rice wines (Filipino tapuy, tapey, bubod, basi, pangasi; Indonesian brem wine).

 Modern

 Fermented rice gruel/paste

 In modern times, in addition to rice, different types of carbohydrates such as cassava or sweet potatoes can also be used.
 The general process is to wash and cook the target food, cool to about 30 °C, mix in some powdered starter culture, and rest in covered jars for one to two days.
 With cassava and sweet potato, the tubers are washed and peeled before cooking, then layered in baskets with starter culture sprinkled over each layer.
 The finished gruel will taste sweet with a hint of alcohol, and can be consumed as is, or left for several days more to become more sour.

+In Thailand, khao mak (ข้าวหมาก, [kʰâw màːk]), also known as "Thai fermented sweet rice dessert", is fermented for several days, resulting in an alcohol content of just over one percent.
+It has a noticeable alcohol flavor with a sweet taste and is often packaged in banana leaves.
+Look pang is the traditional fermentation starter used to make khao mak.
+Look pang is a starch ball which contains mold (Aspergillus species, Rhizopus species, and Mucor species) and yeast (Saccharomyces cerevisiae and Candida species) inoculum in rice flour mixed with herbs such as pepper, garlic and galangal as an antibacterial agent.
+Its shape is a semicircular with 3-4 cm diameter.
+In the Khuan Don District, Satun Province it is called tapai.